- Phone: (585) 275-8895

 Bio

-Sue Groth centers her research on the study of obesity and the behavioral, genetic, and environmental factors that contribute to this complex disease.
+Sue Groth, PhD, WHNP-BC, FAANP, professor at the University of Rochester School of Nursing, centers her research on the study of obesity and the behavioral, genetic, and environmental factors that contribute to this complex disease and the sequelae of this disease.
 Specifically, Groth is interested in weight gain among pregnant women and the long-term effects of that weight on both mothers and their children.

 Current Focus

 As a nurse scientist my goal is to improve the health of individuals, particularly as it relates to obesity.
 Obesity is a complex disease that is the result of genetic and environmental components.
 My research is focused on behavioral, genetic and environmental factors that contribute to obesity.
 As a women's health nurse practitioner my particular interest is the weight that women gain during childbearing and the long-term effects of that weight gain on both mothers and their children.
-The examination of gene x environment interactions is central to my research.
 My interest in the problem of obesity stems from years of practice where women frequently lamented that they gained weight when they had their children and then never lost it.

 National Institute of Environmental Health Sciences (NIEHS)